phoban01/ocm-v2-poc/README.md

 Access methods are provided by satisfying the `Resource` interface.

-The following example shows how we can build a component and write to an OCI repository:
+The following example shows how we can build a component and write to a repository:

 ```golang
 package main